Zarcolio/grepaddr/README.md

 The options --resolve (FQDNs only) --iana and --private can be used to reduce the number of false positives.

 # Why use GrepAddr?
 Several tools and scripts exist on the internet which similar functionality but usually only for a single address type, for example xurlsx, xpath-url-extraction and relative-url-extractor.
 GrepAddr can extract a large number of address types.
+You can use GrepAddr when doing a pen test or CTF, or persuing a bug bounty.

 # Install
 GrepAddr should be able to run with a default Kali Linux installation without installing additional Python packages.